 At a glance

-- The exposure of the population to particulate matter in areas not affected by intensive traffic has substantially decreased since 2007.
+- The exposure of the population to particulate matter (excluding traffic-related measuring points) is significantly lower in 2017 than in 2007.

 - Particulate matter concentrations in ambient air are considerably affected by weather conditions which may vary substantially within the year and from one year to another.